Webhooks

 Signature Verification

-- Compute HMAC-SHA256 hash using your webhook secret
+- an HMAC-SHA256 digest using your secret

 import express from 'express';